c3lang/c3docs-old/docs/specification.md

 ### String literals

 A string literal represents a string constant obtained from concatenating a sequence of characters.
 String literals are character sequences between double quotes, as in "bar".
 Within the quotes, any character may appear except newline and unescaped double quote.
 The text between the quotes forms the value of the literal, with backslash escapes interpreted as they are in rune literals, with the same restrictions.
-The two-digit hexadecimal (\xnn) escapes represent individual bytes of the resulting string; all other escapes represent the (possibly multi-byte) UTF-8 encoding of individual characters.
+The two-digit hexadecimal (\xnn) escapes represent individual bytes of the resulting string; all other escapes represent the (possibly multibyte) UTF-8 encoding of individual characters.
 Thus inside a string literal \xFF represent a single byte of value 0xFF=255, while ÿ, \u00FF, \U000000FF and \xc3\xbf represent the two bytes 0xc3 0xbf of the UTF-8 encoding of character U+00FF.

 ```
 STRING_LIT      ::= \x22 (CHAR_LIT_BYTE | UNICODE_CHAR)* \x22